Advanced LCA – Consequential and IO‑based Life Cycle Assessment

 - prior to the course: choice of product and data mining, getting base knowledge and data to describe the product system.

 - during the course (exercises in class): consequential inventory with matrix format, IO LCA inventory, inclusion of iLUC, inclusion of social impacts, etc.

-- after the course: organize the material and prepare a portfolio/article where all the techniques are presented for the case study.
+- after the course: organise the material and prepare a portfolio/article where all the techniques are presented for the case study.

 Eventually, all portfolios are made available.
-Each participant will thus get the info on five different cases.
+Each student will thus get the information on five different cases.

 When and where?:

-*This course is organized by The Technical Doctoral School of IT and Design, Aalborg University and Danish Centre for Environmental Assessment (DCEA) www.DCEA.dk, in collaboration with the International Life Cycle Academy (ILCA) www.ILCA.es
+*This course is organised by The Technical Doctoral School of IT and Design, Aalborg University and Danish Centre for Environmental Assessment (DCEA) www.DCEA.dk, in collaboration with the International Life Cycle Academy (ILCA) www.ILCA.es